School: School of Government

 Modular value: 20 credits

-This module introduces theories of development and aid, to enable students to develop a better understanding of why some countries remain in poverty, whilst others are rich.
+This module will introduce you to the theories of development and aid, to enable you to develop a better understanding of why some countries remain in poverty, whilst others are rich.
 You will learn how theory has related to practice in the field over time and how we can see the interaction between theory and practice today.

 By the end of the module, you should be able to: